-a.
 Exceptions

-- b.
-No masks or eye protection - c.
-Office staff when working in the office and separated by a barrier. - d.
+No masks or eye protection

+- a.
+Office staff when working in the office and separated by a barrier. - b.
 In the staff room and separated by a barrier while eating lunch only.

-e.
 No eye protection

-f.
-In the kitchen while washing dishes and when there is only one person there or separated by a barrier.
+- a.
+In the kitchen while washing dishes and when there is only one person there or separated by a barrier. - b.
+When it is raining or cold outside since they will get foggy and it will be unsafe to wear them.

-g.
 No medical masks but cloth mask

-- h.
-If somebody has a medical condition that prevents them from wearing a medical mask, they could wear a cloth mask that was approved by Public Health in July 2020. - 2.
-Shared spaces and structures that cannot be cleaned and disinfected between cohorts should not be used.
-Shared spaces and structures, including lunch tables, microwave, taps, etc. must be disinfected between users. - 3.
+If somebody has a medical condition that prevents them from wearing a medical mask, they could wear a cloth mask that was approved by Public Health in July 2020.

+- 2. If play structures are to be used by more than one group, the structures should only be used by one group at a time.
+Hand hygiene should be performed before and after use. - 3.
+Shared spaces including lunch tables, microwave, taps, etc. must be disinfected between users. - 4.
 We will clean and disinfect with either hospital grade or regular household cleaners with a Drug Identification Number (DIN) and that is effective against viruses.
 A DIN is an 8-digit number given by Health Canada that confirms it is approved for use in Canada.
-Check the expiry date of products you use and always follow manufacturer's instructions. - 4.
+Check the expiry date of products you use and always follow manufacturer's instructions. - 5.
 If a diluted bleach solution is used, it should be prepared according to instructions on the label or if using bleach that has a concentration of 5% hypochlorite, add 5 mL (1 teaspoon) of bleach in 250 mL (a cup) of water, or add 20 mL (4 teaspoons) bleach in 1 litre (4 cups) of water to give a 0.1% sodium hypochlorite solution.
-Be sure to prepare the solution fresh, when you are intending to use it, and only dilute bleach in water (and not with additional chemicals). - 5.
-We will ensure we have an adequate amount of PPE and cleaning supplies that can support our current and ongoing operations on hand at all times. - 6.
+Be sure to prepare the solution fresh, when you are intending to use it, and only dilute bleach in water (and not with additional chemicals). - 6.
+We will ensure we have an adequate amount of PPE and cleaning supplies that can support our current and ongoing operations on hand at all times. - 7.
 Each room will have a cleaning and disinfecting log to track and demonstrate cleaning schedules that must be signed.